 Development is not only about coding, there are other areas that will help to make your work more interesting.
-The surroundings, no need to make special focus but just be aware that there are other areas around developing and it is not always coding, even more, related to teamwork.
+The surroundings, no need to make a special focus but just be aware that there are other areas around development and it is not always coding, even more, related to teamwork.
 UX/UI, communication skills, and learning English will open up many doors for networking and content.

 Share your work

 I am not telling you to turn on the spam mode and start sharing your work everywhere.
 Don't spam, this can cause the opposite effect.
 Think about this in a more organic way.
-Be active on social media, make sure you choose the most accurate social media regarding your content.
+Be active on social media, and make sure you choose the most accurate social media regarding your content.
 When sharing about projects, or past experiences, make sure you say something unique, particular, or meaningful.
 Don’t copy things from the internet.